WICG/turtledove/FLEDGE.md

 *   The return value from `runAdAuction()`, which is either a `urn:uuid` string, or a [`FencedFrameConfig`](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) object.
 *   A mapping from strings to strings.
 The keys are strings to be replaced, which must start and end with either "${" and "}" or "%%" and "%%".
 The values are strings to substitute the keys.

 It modifies the true URL from a URN returned from `runAdAuction()` by replacing substrings specified as pairs in the replacements list.
-The true URLs for any component ads associated with this URN will also have substrings substituted. `uuid_url` should have the format "urn:uuid:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" as per RFC-4122.
+The true URLs for any component ads associated with this URN will also have substrings substituted.

 ```